 Either way, it’s time to stop playing games and ask what’s going on – that way you can move forward with your life and stop wasting time on someone who may have no intention of rekindling your relationship.

-Q: Is it true that if you haven’t fallen in love before the age of 21, you’ll never really fall in love at all?
+Question: Is it true that if you haven’t fallen in love before the age of 21, you’ll never really fall in love at all?

-A: No of course not – unless you are living in some Disney fantasy land.
+Answer: No of course not – unless you are living in some Disney fantasy land.

 I think young love is often based on nothing more than sexual attraction whereas more mature love can be deeper and more enduring.